IcaliaLabs/alpha/README.md

  1. Clone this repo:  `git clone https://github.com/IcaliaLabs/alpha.git`
  2. Navigate into directory: `cd alpha`
- 2. Start with Docker: `docker-compose up web`
+ 3. Install dependencies: `docker-compose run --rm alpha yarn install`
+ 4. Then you can lift the server: `docker-compose up alpha`

 **That's it!** you should see the demo bot up and running in your browser if you open **[localhost:3000](http://localhost:3000/)*** in your browser.